If Joe Buck Can Do it...

 coverage, and after they got a pass interference call on that last

-play, the Eagles
+play, the Eagles still give

 Fitzgerald single coverage, this time with Sheldon Brown on coverage.